 - freshly ground black pepper

-- Preheat oven to 350F.
+- Bake the portobello mushroom caps.
+Preheat oven to 350F.
 Line a baking sheet with parchment, then place cleaned portobellos cap side down on the baking sheet.
-Drizzle with about 2-3 Tbsp olive oil, 1 tsp kosher salt, and ¼ tsp black pepper.
+Drizzle with about 2-3 Tbsp olive oil, 1 tsp Kosher salt, and ¼ tsp black pepper.
 Bake for 15 minutes, then set aside.

-- Heat 2 Tbsp olive oil in a skillet over medium-high heat.
-Sauté onion for about 10 minutes, or until lightly browned and soft, stirring occasionally.
-Add sun dried tomatoes and garlic, then cook 1 minute more.
+- Sauté onions.
+Heat 2 Tbsp olive oil in a skillet over medium-high heat.
+Sauté onion for about 6-8 minutes, or until lightly browned and soft, stirring occasionally.
+Add ½ cup chopped sun dried tomatoes and garlic, then cook 1 minute more.

-- Add butter to pan, then melt.
+- Toast the breadcrumbs.
+Add butter to pan, then melt.
 Add breadcrumbs to pan and cook until toasted and liquid has absorbed, about 1-2 minutes.
 Transfer filling to a large bowl.

-- Add parmesan cheese, tarragon, and basil, then stir to combine.
-Carefully spoon filling on top of portobellos, then cover with slices of fontina cheese.
+- Stuff the mushrooms, then bake and enjoy!
+Add ½ cup grated Parmesan cheese, 4 Tbsp fresh basil, and 2 Tbsp fresh tarragon, then stir to combine.
+Carefully spoon filling on top of baked portobellos, then cover with thin slices of fontina cheese.
 Bake for 10-15 minutes, or until cheese has melted.
-Drizzle with olive oil and extra herbs or parmesan cheese if wanted.
-Serve immediately.
+Drizzle with olive oil and extra herbs or Parmesan cheese, then serve immediately.

 - To make gluten-free: Use gluten-free bread crumbs or panko.

 - To make vegan: Replace butter with additional olive oil and omit fontina cheese.